Academic excellence is at the forefront of Southbank’s mission.

 - A quarter of Southbank students achieved a Bilingual Diploma, a testament to the truly international nature of our community

-- Once again, we are proud to see a record number of Southbank students achieving 40 points or higher with 22% of our students in this bracket, putting them in the top 7% of students worldwide.
+In 2017 a record number of Southbank students achieved 40 points or higher with 24% of our students in this bracket, putting them in the top 7% of students worldwide.

-- 1 student gained 44 points, a feat achieved by only 0.6% of students worldwide.
+3 students gained 44 points, a feat achieved by only 0.6%of students worldwide.

 Southbank students receive offers from top universities around the world.
 For a full list of universities, please visit our University Destinations page.